Corfucinas/blog/content/articles/117-vscode-extensions-the-ultimate-guide-part-1.md

 type: "featured"
 ---

-They are many guides, but they are all repeating each other
+They are many guides out there, but they are all repeating each other

 # Things to know before you read